Making Cold brew with a French Press is so easy, you won’t believe it and you will wonder why you didn’t start making it before.

 If you plan on making a larger batch of cold brew, store it in the fridge as a concentrate (no added water).
 Make sure to place a lid on it while it is stored.
 In this form, it can last up to two weeks.
 If you add water, it may only taste tasty for 2-3 days.

-Besides possibly giving you all the caffeine you need to fuel your sleep-deprived life, cold brew may have some health benefits.
-According to Healthline, cold brew may boost your metabolism, lower your risk of heart disease, and overall increase your life span (due to antioxidant content).
+And lastly, according to Healthline, cold brew may boost your metabolism, lower your risk of heart disease, and overall increase your life span (due to the antioxidant content).

 Keep in mind that regular coffee also offers many of the same health benefits, so if health is your goal, it really comes down to which taste you prefer.
 Also, cold brew can be just as low-calorie as regular coffee.

 For example, a Starbucks cold brew drink contains merely 5 calories in 16 oz of coffee (without sweeteners/flavors/creamers, of course).
 Many cold or frozen coffee beverages are packed with calories (think of those delicious, whipped cream topped Frappucinos).
 Cold-brew doesn’t have to be, as the simplest form of the drink is merely coffee and water.